 Free tools to get started now

-FDO will give you the most prospects and most detailed information, but we offer some free tools that you can use now to find some funders.
+Foundation Directory will give you the most prospects and most detailed information, but we offer some free tools that you can use now to find some funders.

 - Requests for Proposals (RFPs): Search published grant announcements at Philanthropy News Digest, a service of Candid.
 You can sign up for a free weekly email that lists newly posted RFPs.
 Note, foundations do not have to publish RFPs, and less than 1 percent of them do, so you will miss many grant opportunities if you only look at RFPs.

 - Foundation Landscapes: Working in partnership with funders and philanthropy networks, Candid develops free custom web portals on selected subjects.
 These sites, which are constantly updated, show you the community of funders and recipients working on a common issue.
-Click on the interactive funding maps at these Foundation Landscapes sites:

 Click here for information about government grants.